Chapter 6: Chitradipa – Light on the Analogy of a Painted Picture

 Yada dvaitaṁ śrutaṁ sṛṣṭeḥ prāk tadevādya copari, muktā vapi vṛthā māyā bhrāmayatya khilān janān (238).
 That unitary Being – Absolute Brahman, which was there prior to the apparent creation – is even now in the same condition.
 After the creation, Brahman has not become something else.
 It is existing in the same eternal state even after the apparent creation of the world as it was prior to the act of creation.
 Even in the state of moksha it will remain the same eternity that it was.

-Delusion, maya, somehow or other confuses people and makes them run about hither and thither in search of things, as if they are the causes of bondage or they are the sources of their liberation.
+Delusion, maya, somehow or other confuses people and makes them run about hither and thither in search of things, as if they are the causes of their bondage or they are the sources of their liberation.
 Nothing of the kind is finally true, because we have emphasised again and again that the existence of Brahman does not permit the existence of any event taking place outside it.
 Nor can any event take place within it.
 Therefore, no event takes place anywhere.

 This is something like the modern theory of relativity coming to the staggering conclusion that events do not take place in space or time.
 If they do not take place in space or time, where on earth are they taking place?
 They do not take place – a very great consoling truth for us.